abhishekprakash256/Deeplearning-In-Cpp/README.md

 ### Description -

-The project is about the implementation of the stream classification problem , that deals with the unclassified data labels on the stream of the data , by using the algorithms that are defined in the paper , that uses the butter memory to store the values and use that to retrain the model again on the novel classes
+The project is about the implementation of the stream classification problem , that deals with the unclassified data labels on the stream of the data , by using the algorithms that are defined in the paper , that uses the butter memory to store the values and use that to retrain the model again on the novel classes.
+The sample datasets are given in the data folder.

 ### Requirements -